TGlide/thom-chat/README.md

 - [ ] Syntax highlighting with Shiki/markdown renderer
 - [ ] Eliminate FOUC
 - [ ] Cascade deletes and shit in Convex
+- [ ] Error notification central, specially for BYOK models like o3

 ### Extra